 The ultimate goal is a dry internal environment in your basement or cellar.
-Any walls in direct contact with earth may be subjected to hydrostatic water pressure and need to effectively deal with this to stop water entering the structure.
+Any walls in direct contact with the earth may experience hydrostatic water pressure.
+You therefore need to effectively deal with this pressure to stop water from entering the structure.

-You can tank the basement structure using a conventional barrier tanking, however, if this is subjected to sufficient hydrostatic pressure then any slight defect will be exploited.
-Also, barrier tanking is generally non-maintainable which also increases the risk of failure over time.
+You can tank the basement structure using conventional barrier tanking.
+However, if tanking is subjected to sufficient hydrostatic pressure then any slight defect will be exploited.
+Also, barrier tanking is generally non-maintainable, which also increases the risk of failure over time.
 A complete external waterproofing system including an internal cavity membrane is the best option for mitigating risk.

 It is important to consider your environment when installing a new-build basement.
-This will require a professional who can analyse the soil type, ground drainage, the presence of any potential contaminants (PermaSEAL Geodrain cavity drain membrane is resistant to all chemicals normally found in the ground), and the height of the water table all with consideration of the intended use of your basement.
+This will require a professional who can analyse the soil type, ground drainage, the presence of any potential contaminants (PermaSEAL Geodrain cavity drain membrane is resistant to all chemicals normally found in the ground), and the height of the water table.
+These should be considered in light of the intended use of your basement.

 External Waterproofing Systems

-With external waterproofing systems, it is recommended to combine a primary and secondary waterproofing system along with a priming stage.
+With external waterproofing systems, we recommend combining a primary and secondary waterproofing system along with a priming stage.

 The first step in external waterproofing in most cases is priming.
-Priming involves applying a specially-designed spray such as Kiesol to the external structure, which forces the masonry pores to narrow, creating a water-repellent surface.
-They are also designed to chemically bond with the waterproof coating used in the primary waterproofing stage.
+Priming involves applying a specially-designed spray such as Kiesol Waterproofing Primer to the external structure.
+This forces the masonry pores to narrow, creating a water-repellent surface.
+Primers are also designed to chemically bond with the waterproof coating used in the primary waterproofing stage.

-You should install an external cavity membrane, which works as a drainage system that quickly removes any water and alleviates any hydrostatic pressure against the building.
+You should install an external waterproofing membrane.
+This works as a drainage system to quickly remove any water and alleviate hydrostatic pressure against the building.
 As well as this, the membrane provides a protective layer for the primary waterproofing, especially during the backfilling process.
 It also acts as a slip membrane as the backfill settles.

-These membranes are created with numerous studs (like an egg box), which create a cavity.
-Any water is then able to drain freely down the cavity to a land drain (more information on drains can be found below) which channels the water to a suitable evacuation point like a sump chamber with pump, mains drain or a soak away point.
-The water also passes through a filter (fabric or internal polypropylene layer, often referred to as Geotex) in the membrane, which prevents fine particles from entering the drainage system and causing problems.
+These membranes feature numerous studs (like an egg box), which create a cavity.
+This allows any water to drain freely down the cavity to a land drain or French drain.
+More information on drains can be found below.
+The drain channels the water to a suitable evacuation point like a sump chamber with pump, mains drain or a soak away point.
+The water also passes through a filter (fabric or internal polypropylene layer, often referred to as Geotex) in the membrane.
+This prevents fine particles from entering the drainage system and causing problems.

-Both methods are also highly flexible, which means that you can be sure that as the building settles or if it moves in the future that the external masonry waterproofing will move with it and remain watertight.
+Both methods are also highly flexible, giving you confidence that as the building settles or if it moves in the future that the external masonry waterproofing will move with it and remain watertight.

-In this section we will look at the drainage options in a bit more detail.
+In this section, we will look at the drainage options for new build basements in a bit more detail.
 With your external waterproofing system, you will need to provide a drainage system to remove water to an internal sump chamber or soak away point.

 Land Drains and French Drains